 How to Make a Smooth Transition From Therapist to Coach

 However, you might wonder how to make the move ethically and legally.
-Read on to find out how you can integrate these two careers successfully.
+Read on to find out how you can integrate these two careers successfully, including:

 The Difference Between Offering Therapy and Coaching